Prepare to serve young children and families in your practice.

 An infant or young child’s mental health includes the capacity to form secure relationships with adults and peers, and the ability to experience, manage, and express a full range of emotions.
 These complex processes take place in the context of the child’s family, community, and culture, which are all integral components of the infant and early childhood mental health curriculum.

-- Work with and learn from internationally recognized faculty and practitioners, with extensive experience & mental health training.
+This is a unique opportunity for you to work with and learn from an internationally recognized faculty with extensive experience and mental health training.

 INFANT & EARLY CHILDHOOD MENTAL HEALTH CONCENTRATION HIGHLIGHTS